rich-p-rich/coffee-and-honey-p5/README.md

 **Copy Address method**: This (copy_address) is a helper method designed to populate the delivery address fields (or billing fields if adapted) with address information that the customer has saved to their profile.
 It supports the logic in the delivery_options method by allowing saved delivery or billing address details to be copied directly into the delivery address fields without manually setting each one individually.

-## Products: Product model add-ons
-Extra services

-## Products: Product Variant model

-## Products: Service model

-## User Profile: Recipient Addresses model
+## Marketing: SEO, Facebook amd MailChimp

+**Facebook:** I set up a functioning Facebook business page and have documented it fully in this document.
+It is also linked from my footer although, as is known, it may get taken down by Facebook as it is not a genuine company.

+**MailChimp and Newsletter sign-up:** I have set up a MailChimp account and embedded the newsletter sign-up in the footer of my project.
+The following screenshots demonstrate its functionality.

+**404 Page:** I have set up and tested a custom 404 page that directs the user back to the homepage.

+**SEO:**
+-

 # Planning and Agile Methodologies

 I followed the Agile methodlogoy as outlined in the "I think therefore I blog" according to the MoSCow proiritization.
 Following feedback on my Project 4, I also tried to make use of epics and milestones in my workflow.

-Here is the link to my project board.

 ## Commit messages
-Following feedback on my 4th project on 1st October, I started writing my commit messages according to the conventions listed here: https://www.conventionalcommits.org/en/v1.0.0/#summary
+Also following feedback on my 4th project on 1st October, I started writing my commit messages according to the conventions listed here: https://www.conventionalcommits.org/en/v1.0.0/#summary
 Therefore there is a change in the style of the commit messages from that date.

-However, I think it is worth making the change in order to improve as a developer.
+## User Stories, Epics and Milestones
+Here is the link to my Kanban board: https://github.com/users/rich-p-rich/projects/7

+At the time of writing, I have completed 47 user stories which I divided up into 10 epics and 8 milestones.
+Here are the epics; I completed the MVP for each of them apart from Epic 10 'The Function Room', for which I ran out of time.

+I also followed the MoSCow prorisation principle for organising my work, as I did with Project 4.
+One difference between Project 4 and 5 that I cut my stories up into smaller slices which I think helped keep a better overview; additionally, it provided a welcome feeling of momentum and I feel that the Kanban board was well integrated into my project this time around as it served as my primary planning tool throughout the project.

+Similarly, I used Milestones to keep track of the bigger picture throughout my project.
+I set them up as follows:
+- Milestone 1: basic website layout, navigation, user registration, basic bag functionality
+- Milestone 2: edit bag, Toasts, proceed to checkout, Stripe implementation with Webhook handlers
+- Milestone 3: profile app fleshed out with view account details, order history, save addresses, CRUD functionality for saved addresses
+- Milestone 4: checkout aoo fleshed out with address fields pre-population from saved addresses, fix delivery prices, default shipping
+- Milestone 5: Heroku connection, deployment in stages, deployment testing
+- Milestone 6: marketing including sitemap and robots.txt, Facebook page, newsletter signup, meta keyword optimisation, no-follow links and 404 page
+- Milestone 7: code validation (e.g. PEP8) and ighthouse testing
+- Milestone 8: site testing, documentation of results, complete ReadMe

+This helped me break down the tasks into what felt were realistic and unified goals; like the rest of the Kanban board, it felt a genuine part of my project planning and I made regular updates to it.